UCSB-CS56-Projects/cs56-utilities-grapher/README.md

 cs56-utilities-grapher
 ======================
-(F16) Hi future cS56 students,<br/>
+F16 Hi future cS56 students,<br/>
 this project is a software that let's you graph functions, for example,<br/>
 `f(x)=3x+4;`<br/>

+Here is a brief description of the useful classes:<br/>
-The GrapherApplication class is the main class and contains the JFrame of the GUI.
+The GrapherApplication class is the main class and contains the JFrame of the GUI.<br/>

 The FunctionsPanel class is the JPanel on the left side,<br/>
 The Graph2DPanel is the center JPanel, and the Grapher2DBoundsPanel is the right JPanel.<br/>